getnamo/TensorFlow-Unreal/README.md

 ![send texture](http://i.imgur.com/WNLG3Z1.png)

-Note that this currently will convert an image into full alpha grayscale.
+Note that this currently will convert an image into full alpha greyscale.
 If you need color texture inputs, use own custom method or make a pull request.

 #### Custom functions